-- 8.14 We have had a number of discussions with ACCC regarding future regulatory and governance frameworks. - 8.15 These discussions and its submission to the Issues Paper have covered: - Pricing - Vertical integration including separation and non-discrimination - Competition and interoperability - Powers to direct and to apply penalties enforcement powers - Dispute resolution - Limitations of ACCC powers - Market regulation resources to assist ARNECC or any new governance body - 8.16 ACCC's comments to date are further discussed in section 5.0 - 8.17 ACCC's submission to the Issues Paper is published on its website and on the DMC website.
+- 8.14 We had a number of discussions with ACCC regarding future regulatory and governance frameworks. - 8.15 These discussions and its submission to the Issues Paper have covered: - Pricing - Vertical integration including separation and non-discrimination - Competition and interoperability - Powers to direct and to apply penalties enforcement powers - Dispute resolution - Limitations of ACCC powers - Market regulation resources to assist ARNECC or any new governance body - 8.16 ACCC's comments to date are further discussed in section 5.0 - 8.17 ACCC's submissions to the Issues Paper and the draft Final Report are published on its website and on the DMC website. - 8.18 On 2 December 2019 ACCC published a report called E-Conveyancing Market Reform.
+This is also available on the ACCC website.